 Sabine Royalty Trust (SBR) is a medium sized oil and gas trust set up 37 years ago by Sabine Corporation.
 At initiation, the trust had an expected reserve life of 9 to 10 years; the current estimated life of the trust is 8 to 10 years.
 The trust consists of royalty and mineral interests in producing and proved oil and gas properties in Florida, Louisiana, Mississippi, New Mexico, Oklahoma, and Texas.
+It is roughly 2/3 oil, 1/3 gas in terms of revenues.
 The trust's assets are static in that no further properties can be added.
-The trust has no operations, but is merely a pass-through vehicle for the royalties.
-SBR had royalty income of \$52.3 million in 2018, and has a current market cap of \$632 million.
+The trust has no operations, but is merely a pass-through vehicle for royalties.
+SBR had royalty income of \$52.3 million in 2018, and has a current market cap of \$568 million.

-Only the first quarter report is currently available.
-Trusts don't operate under the same disclosure standards as corporations.
-Through August, the trust had declared dividends of \$2.1/share.
+Through November, the trust had declared dividends of \$2.9/share.
 If this is linearly extrapolated to a full year, it will be an about average year for the trust.
 The trust does not offer guidance, other than to say that 'due to the historic (sic) volatility of the energy industry, it is not possible to speculate as to future oil and gas price levels'.
 Well, it certainly is possible to speculate, but their point is taken - it's doubtful how fruitful such speculation would be.